MLH/omniauth-mlh/README.md

 ## Questions?

 Have a question about the API or this library?
-Start by checking out the [official My MLH documentation](https://my.mlh.io/docs).
+Start by checking out the [official MyMLH documentation](https://my.mlh.io/docs).
 If you still can't find an answer, tweet at [@MLHacks](http://twitter.com/mlhacks) or drop an email to [hi@mlh.io](mailto://hi@mlh.io).